marlenefordelawfirm/recodemandrebuilt/README.md

-# RECO Demand Rebuilt
+# Fordelaw Webinar Launcher

-This repo hosts the Express API and static client assets that power the RECO Demand webinar builder.
-The backend proxies to the HighLevel (LeadConnector) API so webinar details can stay in sync with HighLevel custom values, and the frontend mirrors the in-app builder experience with custom pickers for dates, times, and timezones.
+This repo hosts the Express API and static client assets that power the Fordelaw webinar launcher.
+The backend proxies to the HighLevel (LeadConnector) API so webinar details stay in sync with HighLevel custom values, and the frontend mirrors the in-app builder experience with custom pickers for dates, times, and timezones.

 ## Project structure